 Once out of town you can expect to see Condors, Buzzard Eagles, Andean Lapwings, Patagonian finches and a whole lot more.

-Satisfy your inner twitch with a hike upto Laguna Rosales for unrivalled spotting.
+Satisfy your inner twitch with a hike up to Laguna Rosales for unrivalled spotting.

 If you’d like to go with a professional birder, you can book an organised tour here.

-Spend a day kitesurfing on Lago Lolog
+Kitesurfing on Lago Lolog

 Continue a little further along the same dirt road from Laguna Rosales and you’ll reach Lago Lolog.